 - In a skillet on medium heat add 1 tablespoon olive oil.
 Add shrimp, season with salt and pepper and cook for 1-2 minutes on each side or until firm and pink.
 Set aside

 - Add the dry ramen noodles to the broth and cook for another 2-3 minutes.
-Remove from heat and serve into bowls, adding shrimp and garnish with cilantro and squeeze of lime juice if desired.
+Remove from heat and serve into bowls, add in shrimp and garnish with cilantro.

-- **If you don't plan on eating this right away make the ramen noodles separately then add them together as served.
+**If you don't plan on eating this right away make the ramen noodles separately then add them together as served.
 The noodles soak up the broth and become more soggy if they sit for a long time.
-This recipe makes 4 large servings.